silvio/vagrant-n900-sdk/README.md

 ## usage

-You have only to do a <code>vagrant up --provision</code> in the directory of the repository.
+If you have a vagrant enabled environment, you have only to do a <code>vagrant up --provision</code> in the directory of the repository.

 The installation needs some time.
 After that you can connect to your vm with
 <code>vagrant ssh</code>.